Toxblh/MTMR/README.md

 MTMR preferences are stored under `~/Library/Application\ Support/MTMR/items.json`.

-The pre-installed configuration contains more than you'll probably want, try the following instead.
+The pre-installed configuration contains more than you'll probably want, try the following instead:

 ```
 [